-- 1.1.1 The remainder of this Environmental Report is structured as follows: - Section 2: Review of Plans and Programmes Provides an overview of the review of those plans and programmes relevant to WRMP24 and the SEA that is contained at Appendix C; - Section 3: Baseline Analysis Presents an overview of the baseline analysis and identifies the key issues relevant to WRMP24 and he SEA with the detailed social, economic and environmental characteristics presented in Appendix D; - Section 4: Approach to the Assessment Outlines the approach to the SEA of the Revised Draft WRMP24 including the assessment framework comprising assessment objectives and guide questions, categorisation of effects, matrices and definitions of significance/thresholds (Appendix E); - Section 5: Assessment of the Revised Feasible Options Presents the findings of the assessment of the likely significant effects of the revised feasible options considered during the preparation of the Draft WRMP24 (detailed assessment matrices are presented in Appendix F); - Section 6: Assessment of the Revised Draft WRMP24 Presents the findings of the assessment of the preferred options and preferred programme of options that comprise the Revised Draft WRMP24 and any reasonable alternatives, including consideration of cumulative effects and mitigation (with detailed assessment matrices for options presented in Appendix G); - Section 7: Next Steps Details the next steps in the SEA process and presents views on how the environmental effects of the WRMP will be monitored. - The report also contains the following appendices: - Appendix A: Quality Assurance Checklist. - Appendix B: Schedule of Consultation Reponses. - Appendix C: Review of Plans and Programmes. - Appendix D: Baseline Analysis.
+- 1.1.1 The remainder of this Environmental Report is structured as follows: - Section 2: Review of Plans and Programmes Provides an overview of the review of those plans and programmes relevant to WRMP24 and the SEA that is contained at Appendix C; - Section 3: Baseline Analysis Presents an overview of the baseline analysis and identifies the key issues relevant to WRMP24 and he SEA with the detailed social, economic and environmental characteristics presented in Appendix D; - Section 4: Approach to the Assessment Outlines the approach to the SEA of the Final WRMP24 including the assessment framework comprising assessment objectives and guide questions, categorisation of effects, matrices and definitions of significance/thresholds (Appendix E); - Section 5: Assessment of the Revised Feasible Options Presents the findings of the assessment of the likely significant effects of the revised feasible options and revised feasible option variants developed post Revised Draft WRMP24 work, and reflecting the ongoing development of Strategic Resource Options (SRO), considered during the preparation of the Final WRMP24 (detailed assessment matrices are presented in Appendix F); - Section 6: Assessment of the Final WRMP24 Presents the findings of the assessment of the preferred options and preferred programme of options that comprise the Final WRMP24 and any reasonable alternatives, including consideration of cumulative effects and mitigation (with detailed assessment matrices for options presented in Appendix G); - Section 7: Next Steps Details the next steps in the SEA process and presents views on how the environmental effects of the WRMP will be monitored. - 1.1.2 The report also contains the following appendices: - Appendix A: Quality Assurance Checklist. - Appendix B: Schedule of Consultation Reponses. - Appendix C: Review of Plans and Programmes. - Appendix D: Baseline Analysis.